 - Candidates in a secondary education program must have completed a major in an appropriate subject area.
 All majors consist of a minimum of 32 credit hours in that subject area, and requirements are determined by the departments in the College of Arts and Sciences.
-Appropriate majors include the following: art, biology, English, history and mathematics.
+Appropriate majors include the following: Art, Biology, English, Mathematics and Social Science.
 Spanish and music education programs lead to a K-12 licensure and have specific requirements in the major for program completion.

 Required Professional Education Courses

 - EDU 200: The Profession of Teaching (3)

 - EDUL 200: School of Education Orientation (0)

 - EDU 323: Survey of Students with Exceptionalities for the Regular Classroom Teacher (3)